neo4j-field/neo4j_workshop_aura/README.md

 2. Create an Aura instance (eg: 2CPU/8GB) and import/restore the database from the dump file
     - AuraDS instances for GDS and GenAI workshops
     - Aura DB instances for Intro to Neo4j and data modeling workshops
-4. Once the instance is up and running, collect the following details
+3. Once the instance is up and running, collect the following details
     - Tenant ID (Eg: "6e748720-xxxx-xxxx-xxxx-xxxxxxxxxxxx")
     - Client ID and Client Secret (for Aura API access)
     - Instance ID for the new database (Eg: "44683a64")

 ### Configuration parameters
-4. Modify "config.json" and add required parameters under the respective tasks
+4. Copy the config template to "config.json" and add required parameters under the respective tasks
    - Supported tasks: `create`, `clone`, `pause`, `resume`, `delete`, `status`, `list`, `snapshots`

    **Create**